-Goldman Sachs Asset Management, L.P. is the investment adviser for the Fund.
+Goldman Sachs Asset Management, L.P. is the investment adviser for the Fund (the "Investment Adviser" or "GSAM").

-Portfolio Managers: Lindsay Rosner, Managing Director, Head of Multi-Sector Investing; Paul Seary, Vice President; David Westbrook, Vice President; and Todd Henry, Vice President, have managed the Fund since 2025.
+Portfolio Managers: Simon Dangoor, Managing Director, Head of Macro Rates Investing, has managed the Fund since 2024 and Lindsay Rosner, Managing Director, Head of Multi-Sector Investing, has managed the Fund since 2024.